underndog/confluence_cli/README.md

 The tool provides three main commands:

-1. **`create page`** - Create new Confluence pages with optional content and attachments (attachments are always embedded)
+1. **`create page`** - Create new Confluence pages with optional content, attachments, and automatic macro embedding
-2. **`update page`** - Update existing pages with new content and/or attachments (attachments are always embedded)
+2. **`update page`** - Update existing pages with new content and/or attachments, ensuring macros remain active
 3. **`upload attachment`** - Upload attachments to existing pages without changing the page content

+## Automatic Macro Features

+### Action List Macro
+The CLI automatically adds an "Overall Status" action list to every page with:
+- **GOOD FOR RELEASE**: Green status indicator (checked when all tests pass)
+- **HOLD-OFF**: Red status indicator (checked when any tests fail)

+**Status Logic**:
+- If `failedCount > 0`: HOLD-OFF is checked, GOOD FOR RELEASE is unchecked
+- If `failedCount = 0`: GOOD FOR RELEASE is checked, HOLD-OFF is unchecked

+### Attachment Macro
+- Automatically added to every page
+- Ensures file attachments are properly displayed
+- Re-added automatically if lost during manual edits

+### Smart Macro Management
+- Detects when macros are missing after manual page edits
+- Automatically re-adds macros with correct version handling
+- Prevents version conflicts during updates

 ## Create Page Command

-Creates new Confluence pages with optional content and attachments.
+Creates new Confluence pages with optional content, attachments, and automatic macro embedding.

 ### Basic Syntax
 ```shell